-ITC being the backbone of GST and a major matter of concern for the registered persons, conditions for eligibility to ITC and eligible ITC have been prescribed which in majority in line with pre- GST regime.
+ITC being the backbone of GST and a major matter of concern for the registered persons, conditions for eligibility to ITC and eligible ITC have been prescribed which is more or less in line with pre- GST regime.
 These rules are also quite particular and stringent in its approach.

 Input Tax Credit under GST – Conditions To Claim

-A registered person will be eligible to claim Input Tax Credit (ITC) on fulfillment of the following conditions:
+A registered person will be eligible to claim Input Tax Credit (ITC) on the fulfilment of the following conditions:

-- goods delivered by supplier to other person on the direction of registered person against a document of transfer of title of goods
+3. Goods delivered by supplier to other person on the direction of a registered person against a document of transfer of title of goods

-- Failure to the supplier towards supply of goods and/or services within 180 days from the date of invoice, ITC already claimed will be added to output tax liability and interest to paid on such tax involved.
+6. Failure of the supplier towards supply of goods and/or services within 180 days from the date of invoice, ITC already claimed by recipient will be added to output tax liability and interest to paid on such tax involved.
 On payment to supplier, ITC will be again allowed to be claimed

-- No ITC will be allowed if depreciation have been claimed on tax component of a capital good
+7. No ITC will be allowed if depreciation has been claimed on tax component of a capital good

-- the due date of filing return for September of next financial year
+The due date of filing GST Return for September of next Financial year

 9. Common credit of ITC used commonly for